bfakhri/scripts_and_configs/README.md

 # A place to keep track of helpful scripts and configuration files

 ## Description:
-vimrc          -->    vim configuration file
+vimrc       --> vim configuration file (must be renamed to .vimrc)

 mouseacc.sh --> disables mouse acceleration when run

+install.sh  --> installs files

 ## Installation:
+Simply run install.sh and all files will be put where they belong

+## Manual Installation:
-vimrc          -->     ~/.vimrc # Must be renamed to .vimrc
+vimrc       --> ~/.vimrc

 mouseacc.sh --> /etc/profile.d/mouseacc.sh